michaelFisher-qaEngineer/missionAssessment/README.md

 cd MissionQA
 mvn clean test
 ```

-This executes all UI and API scenarios using the MavenTestRunner
+This executes all UI and API scenarios using the MavenTestRunner.

 ---

 ## Tech Stack